Introduction to the Condits and Cousins Web Pages "UPDATED"

 A Note About Privacy

 I do not publish any information about living people except their name and their sex.
 Anyone without a death date and less than 100 years old is marked as Name (private, sex).
 This insures that birthdays and other private information is not shared in an open forum.
-Although genealogy data sometimes includes quite a bit information it really is not the source thieves use to steal identities, unless the theif is someone you know.
+Although genealogy data sometimes includes quite a bit information it really is not the source thieves use to steal identities, unless the thief is someone you know.
 Most identity theft happens in restaurants, grocery stores, gas stations and similar places where you personally hand over either a credit card or a personal check, along with identification such as a driver's license.
 You have just given the minimum wage employee on the other side of the counter all the information needed to impersonate you and to make charges in your name.
-For some intereting facts on identity theft read some of the articles below from Eastman's Online Genealogy Newsletter.
+For some interesting facts on identity theft read some of the articles below from Eastman's Online Genealogy Newsletter.

 Who I am

-I am David E. Condit of Warrenton, Virgina and welcome to my family web pages.
 I have expanded these pages to include all of the Condits and Cousins family data that has been collected over the last 140 years.
+I am currently the Condit family archivist if you can call it that.
+I collect any and all information on the Condit family and their descendants.
 You can read more about this effort on the Condits and Cousins page.
 I originally designed my site to assist others in tracking their genealogy and hopefully provide a little more information for my own genealogy.
 There are several places on the web where the "Condits and Their Cousins in America" book has been reproduced and I was not attempting to duplicate those sites with these pages.
-But since inheriting the Condits and Cousins library and archives I have changed my mind and have put the entire book on the site.
-I have also put all the data in the Condits and Cousins archives on the web, you can read more about this on the Condits and Cousins page.
+But since inheriting the Condits and Cousins library and archives I have changed my mind and have put the entire book on the site along with all the data in the Condits and Cousins archives.
+You can read more about this on the Condits and Cousins page.

 I wanted to add some value to the information in the Condit family genealogy book by providing a place where additional information can be shown and updated.
 That means providing references where available, filling in the blanks where the Condit genealogy has no information, and extending the family lines past 1916 where the book ends.
-Additionally, I have compiled and put on the web many of my Condit family stories obtained from parents, grandparents, Aunt's and Uncle's and various relatives.
+Additionally, I have compiled and put on the web many of my Condit family stories and histories obtained from parents, grandparents, Aunt's and Uncle's and various relatives.
 This data is unique and available only from a few Condit researchers but adds immeasurably to the Condit story.
 If you are willing I would like you to share your information also.

 If you have additional information on any of the Condit people or family lines I would appreciate you emailing with the information and allowing me to add it to this web site.
 I do not plan on including information on living people on the web site, but would like the information for my files.
 If you see errors in my data, please let me know so I can fix it.
 And finally, help me document original sources to verify the data on this site and in the Condit genealogy so we can make the data more accurate and complete for future generations.